chgibb/PHATDocs/docs/docs/stableChangeLog.md

 * Update checking will now abort if it takes too long to connect to github.com
 * Startup performance improvements
 * More aggressively save project manifest.
 Reduces chance of data loss in the event of operations crashing
+* Fixed desync in alignment progress and QC report generation in new windows